-This is an eclectic collection of links to websites that might be interesting for PhD applicants, grad school students and researchers.
+This page is an eclectic collection of useful links to pre-grad-school-information (when people still have a life) that might be interesting for PhD applicants, grad school students and researchers.

-Apply for a PhD – if you think that grad school is for you, go ahead and apply for a PhD.
-Make sure you don’t blame anyone but yourself afterwards.
+If you think that grad school is for you, go ahead and apply for a PhD.
+Make sure you don’t blame anyone but yourself afterwards. 😉

 Academia.edu – Academia.edu is sort of a “facebook for academics” and a place to share and follow research globally.
 It counts several “academic celebrities” and Nobel prize-winning scientists among its members.